UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 2: The Online Manual
 * Linux commands come with "man" (manual) pages, which provide a terse description of the meaning and options available to a command.
-A more verbose alternative to man with a simple hypertext system is info.
+A verbose alternative to man is info.

 | Command     | Explanation                                                              |
 |-------------|:------------------------------------------------------------------------:|